Mehrdadkhd2003/EuroSAT-Image-Classification/README.md

 ---

 ## 🔍 Project Overview
 The goal of this project is to accurately classify satellite images from the **EuroSat** dataset.
-By designing from-scratch Baseline CNNs, tuning their hyperparameters, and implementing modern architectures like **Inception**, **ResNet**, **SENet**, and **SqueezeNet**, this project demonstrates a deep understanding of CNN design patterns.
+By designing from-scratch Baseline CNNs, tuning their hyperparameters, and implementing modern architectures like **Inception**, **ResNet**, **SE-ResNet**, and **SqueezeNet**, this project demonstrates a deep understanding of CNN design patterns.
 The final, most optimized model is then exported and evaluated in a different deep learning framework (PyTorch) using **ONNX** to simulate a real-world production deployment.

 ---

 ## 🛰️ Dataset
-We use the **[EuroSat Dataset](https://github.com/phelber/eurosat)** (downloaded via Kaggle), which contains:
+We use the **[EuroSAT Dataset](https://www.kaggle.com/datasets/apollo2506/eurosat-dataset)** (downloaded via Kaggle), which contains:
 - **Total Images:** 27,000
 - **Format:** RGB Images, $64 \times 64$ pixels
 - **Classes:** 10 distinct land-use categories (e.g., Forest, Highway, Residential, etc.)